The pdf Constitution of the Aboriginal Health and Medical Research Council (AH&MRC) (6.36 MB) requires it to operate an Ethics Committee.

 The role of the AH&MRC Ethics Committee is to assess research proposals affecting the health and wellbeing of Aboriginal people and communities in NSW, and to monitor the collection of data on Aboriginal health to ensure these activities will be conducted ethically.
 This role is endorsed by the NSW Health Department and embodied within the NSW Aboriginal Health Information Guidelines which guide all NSW government agencies responsible for the management of Aboriginal health and health-related information.

 The Committee meets every 2 months.
 All meetings are held on a Monday.
 There are limited circumstances when an application will be considered for ethical review between meetings.
 Researchers should contact the AH&MRC Ethics Committee Secretariat as soon as possible to discuss this further.
-An application must be received three weeks before a meeting if it is to be considered by that meeting.

 An application must be received two weeks before a meeting if it is to be considered by that meeting.